Old Mother Riley's Jungle Treasure

 Husband and wife Arthur Lucan and Kitty McShane had separated by the time of production, and were touring in different "Old Mother Riley" shows.
 This was Kitty's final Mother Riley film, and her scenes with Lucan were reputedly shot on separate days.

 During filming, there was a strike over pay, led by the dancer Josie Woods, who was an extra on the film.

 Plot summary

 Mother Riley, working in an antique shop with daughter Kitty, uncovers a secret treasure map hidden in the headboard of an antique bed.

-With the help of the ghost of the pirate Captain Morgan, mother and daughter head for a remote tropical island in the South Seas, and begin their hunt for buried treasure.
-Not only do they find the fortune, but Mother Riley ends up celebrated by natives as a tribal queen.
+With the help of the ghost of the pirate Captain Morgan, Mother Riley and Kitty head for a remote tropical island in the South Seas, and begin their hunt for buried treasure.
+Not only do they find the fortune, but Mother Riley ends up celebrated by natives as their tribe’s queen.